Devon Energy (DVN) Reports Q3 Earnings: What Key Metrics Have to Say

 - Revenues- Oil, gas and NGL sales: $2.81 billion versus $2.76 billion estimated by three analysts on average.
 Compared to the year-ago quarter, this number represents a +5.4% change.

-- Revenues- Oil, gas and NGL derivatives: $80 million versus $104.5 million estimated by two analysts on average.
-Compared to the year-ago quarter, this number represents a -64.8% change.
+- Revenues- Oil, gas and NGL derivatives: $80 million versus the two-analyst average estimate of $104.5 million.
+The reported number represents a year-over-year change of -64.8%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report